esqLABS/ESQapp/README.md

 golem::document_and_reload()
 ```

-Note: For changes related to the table interface, `shinyScenarioEditor`
+Note: For changes related to the table interface, `ESQapp` depends on
-depends on
 [`esqlabs.handsontable`](https://github.com/esqLABS/esqlabs.handsontable).

 ## Code of Conduct

-Please note that the shinyScenarioEditor project is released with a
+Please note that the ESQapp project is released with a [Contributor Code
-[Contributor Code of
+of
 Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.